carltonj2000/graphql-mongo/README.md

 [Build GraphQL APIs with Node.js on MongoDB](https://egghead.io/courses/build-graphql-apis-with-node-js-on-mongodb) video series.

+The first commit:

-The first commit can be used as a minimal GraphQL server setup (aka boiler plate).
+- can be used as a minimal GraphQL server setup (aka boiler plate),
+- shows a minimal babel so you can use new JS features with node